-The origins of the Saxophone
+The Origins of the Saxophone

-The birth of the saxophone
+The story behind the origins of the saxophone

 Who invented the saxophone?

-History tells us that Adolphe Sax (1814 - 1894) was a musical instrument designer born in Belgium who could play many wind instruments.
+History tells us that Adolphe Sax (1814–1894) was a musical instrument designer born in Belgium who could play many wind instruments.
 His idea was to create an instrument that combined the best qualities of a woodwind instrument with the best qualities of a brass instrument, and in the 1840s he conceived the saxophone.
 This invention was patented in Paris in 1846.

 A metal woodwind?